v2.0 · Stable

 ~ textComment — always stripped before LLM call

-\XLiteral escape — \@, \$, \=== etc.
+\XLiteral escape — \@, \$, \:: (at line start) etc.

 `code`Inline code (passed through verbatim)